ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/how-to-1.md

 cmake -G "Visual Studio 17" -A arm64 -B build
 ```
+Replace <PATH_TO_CEF_BINARY> in the command above to the directory path on your machine where you downloaded the CEF binary.

-The output of the last command will look like:
+The output of this command will look like:

 ```output
 C:\cef_binary\windowsarm64>cmake -G "Visual Studio 17" -A arm64 -B build